E-rick23/Simple-Password-Generator/README.md

 - Numbers
 - Amount of characters

-This file will be updated as it progresses.
+This file will be updated as the project progresses.